Tropidophis melanurus

 Tropidophis melanurus, commonly known as the dusky dwarf boa, Cuban wood snake, or Cuban giant dwarf boa, is a nonvenomous dwarf boa species endemic to Cuba.
 There are three subspecies that are recognized as being valid, including the nominate subspecies described here.

 Description

-of T. melanurus grow to an average of 32 to 39 in in total length (including tail).
+Adults of T. melanurus grow to an average of 32 to 39 in in total length (including tail).

 Geographic range

 T. melanurus is found in Cuba, as well as on some nearby islands, Cayos de San Felipe (Cayo Real), and Isla de la Juventud.
 The type locality given is "l'île de Cuba."

 Habitat

 The preferred natural habitat of T. melanurus is forest.

 Diet

 T. melanurus preys upon amphibians (frogs), reptiles (lizards), birds, and mammals (rodents).

 Reproduction

 The mode of reproduction of T. melanurus is unclear: it has been described as oviparous, and as ovoviviparous.